 - Basic academic and pre-academic skills.

-ABA therapy is based on using positive reinforcement in the form of rewards and other incentives.
+Applied behavior analysis therapy is based on using positive reinforcement in the form of rewards and other incentives.
 When the desired behavior is followed by a motivator, such as praise, a special toy, or activity, children are more likely to repeat the action.
 Over time, this method can encourage positive behavioral changes.

 ABA Therapy Strategies